 The Customer shall indemnify Cognite from and against any claim concerning (i) personal injury, disease, or loss of life of any employee of the Customer; (ii) loss of or inability to recover or damage to property of the Customer; and (iii) damage to the environment arising out of or in connection with the Service Agreement.
 This shall apply regardless of cause, whether through negligence and/or breach of duty (statutory or otherwise) of any of Cognite's affiliates that arises out of or in connection with the Service Agreement.

-Cognite shall indemnify the Customer against any claim from any third party that the normal use of the Results infringes such third party's IPR, provided that Cognite is given immediate and complete control of such claim, that the Customer does not prejudice Cognite's defense of such claim, that the Customer gives Cognite all reasonable assistance in connection with such claim, and that the claim does not arise as a result of the use otherwise than in accordance with the terms of this PSA.
+Cognite shall indemnify the Customer against any claim from any third party that the normal use of the Results infringes such third party's IPR, provided that Cognite is given immediate and complete control of such claim, that the Customer does not prejudice Cognite's defense of such claim, that the Customer gives Cognite all reasonable assistance in connection with such claim, and that the claim does not arise as a result of the use otherwise than in accordance with the terms of the Service Agreement.
 The foregoing states the entire liability of Cognite to the Customer of the infringement of IPR of any third party.
 This Section 8.4 regarding infringement applies correspondingly should any delivery of the Customer, infringe any third party's IPR.